rosscm/fedup/README.md

 ### Input data

 Load example test genes, background genes, and pathways
-&gt;To note, the test genes comprise solely of the **olfactory signalling** pathway.
+&gt; To note, the test genes comprise solely of the **olfactory signalling** pathway.
 As such, we would expect to see strong *enrichment* for olfactory-associated pathways and *depletion* for pathways not associated with olfactory signalling.